 Limitations: An investigator (lead PI or co-PI) may have only one active ACS PRF grant, or proposal under consideration, at any time.
 In addition, principal investigators (lead PI or co-PI) may have only one ND grant application considered in a 12-month period.
 Thus, a principal investigator (lead PI or co-PI) who has a New Directions proposal denied may not submit another ND proposal until the Advisory Board meeting one year later.

-Additional material: If this is a resubmission of a previously denied proposal, you will need to answer the question, “What has been changed in this revised version?” in the online submission form.
+Previously Denied Proposal: If this is a resubmission of a previously denied proposal, you will need to answer the question, “What has been changed in this revised version?” in the online submission form.

-The ACS Petroleum Research Fund reserves the right to scan proposals for plagiarism.

-Principal Investigators must keep the ACS PRF office advised of the status of applications for research support at other agencies while your proposal is under consideration by The ACS Petroleum Research Fund.

 Checklist of Common Errors - Please Review Carefully Before Submitting a Proposal